What Is HNT and Helium Mobile, and How Can You Get a Phone Plan Powered by Blockchain?

 Final Thoughts: How to Try It Today

-If you want to try the Helium Mobile Zero Plan, here’s what to do:
+If you want to try a Helium Plan, here’s what to do:

 1. Go to hellohelium.com or helium.com